-Blog content can entice customers to your product; however, due to Google’s focus on search intent, a blog may not be the best form of content marketing.
+Blog content can entice customers to your product; however, due to Google’s focus on search intent, a blog may not be the best form of content marketing or social media marketing.
 How do you figure out if your blog is enough or if you need to pursue other content marketing strategies?
 In the following paragraphs, you will learn about search intent, what it is, how to find it, and how to create content to match it.

 What is Search Intent